 1000 items found for your search.
 If no results were found please broaden your search.

-In the tenth chapter of her series "Mixed From Maine," Cecilia Morin '21 looks at the daunting prospects for the rest of fall term.
+In the eleventh chapter of her series "Mixed from Maine," Cecilia Morin '21 reflects on the stages of Winterim many students are familiar with.

 As the College finds itself in another scandal, Lamees Kareem illustrates how many alumni are feeling.

 This year, Dartmouth celebrates 250 years since its founding.
 On Jan.
 10, the College will kick off a series of events commemorating its anniversary and honoring its longstanding legacy.
 These events highlight moments of pride throughout the College’s history — academic milestones, building blocks for the Dartmouth education students know today (both in the expansion of opportunities and in the expansion of groups to which those opportunities have been made available) and memorable achievements by members of the Dartmouth community across the globe.
 For the most part, these celebrations are well-earned.
 Dartmouth has and continues to offer a valuable and rewarding education to its students.
 Faculty members remain committed to teaching and to nurturing students’ personal and intellectual development.
 And many alumni go on to lead successful lives, often bettering their communities aided by the foundations they cemented while at the College, their experiences on campus and the bonds they formed with one another.
 But while Dartmouth deserves to cherish these successes, it ought not to ignore its failures.